Distinguishing Authentication vs. Authorization

-Authz answers a different set questions, for example: what should this user or system be allowed to access (authz can manage service-to-service as well as user-to-service permissioning)?
-An authz platform might determine if a user is a developer, and then grant his/her permission to push source code to a Git repository, but prohibit the user from directly changing the software deployed into the production environment.
+Authz answers a different set questions, for example: what should this user or system be granted access to?
+Authz can manage service-to-service as well as user-to-service permissioning.
+An authz platform might determine if a user is a developer and then grant her permission to push source code to a Git repository, but prohibit the user from directly changing the software deployed into the production environment.

-The move from monolithic on-premises servers to micro-services and containers complicates the authz and authn picture by introducing more privileged access, secrets and users / machines to authorize and authenticate.
-It is no longer only a question of “who is this person and what he/she wants to access.”
+The move from monolithic on-premises servers to micro-services and containers complicates the authz and authn picture by introducing more privileged access, secrets and users and machines to authorize and authenticate.
+It is no longer only a question of “who is this person and what does she wants to access.”
 Now, it is also a question of “what is this machine and what does it want to access.”

 In our experience, there are (at least) five use cases for authorization-as-a-service in the authz sense, none of which are handled by authn alone: